ornata/paramesh/README.md

 More rings and slices will mean more triangles in the mesh.
 32 rings and 32 slices seems to work pretty well for building a generally smooth mesh.

 #### Requirements
-Some sort of vector math library.
+* Some sort of vector math library.
 I used glm.
 You can easily sub your own in by editing mesh.hpp.
 (I'll probably make this more standalone at some point when I have a bit more time.)
+* A C++ compiler that supports at least C++11.

 #### Usage
 mesh_generators.cpp contains some sample functions for generating meshes.
 You can easily create your own function (or a general function) by using those functions as a model.
 To make a function...